We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - can deteriorate silicone toys

 If you’re the type that simply can’t be bothered with reapplying at all once you get going — we get it — this lube is the gift that keeps you going, going, and going.

-Oil-based lubricants are also associated with higher rates for infections, such as bacterial vaginosis.
 And your expensive sheets may be another reason to stay away from oil-based lubes.
 Oil tends to stain sheets and clothing, and can also be difficult to clean up.